i18next/next-i18next/README.md

 #### Passing other config options

-If you need to modify more advanced configuration options, you can add a `next-i18next.config.js` file to the root of your project.
-That file should have a default export.
+If you need to modify more advanced configuration options, you can pass them via `next-i18next.config.js`.
 For example:

 ```js
 const path = require('path')